-. . . a view emerged in the1970s that teachers had abused this licensed autonomy to the detriment of their pupils and society . . .
-Many professional groups and particularly the “liberal educational establishment” of the “swollen state” of post-war democracy came to be regarded as ill-adapted to be either agents of the state or entrepreneurial service providers in a marketised civil society.
-(2002: 66)
+…a view emerged in the1970s that teachers had abused this licensed autonomy to the detriment of their pupils and society…Many professional groups and particularly the “liberal educational establishment” of the “swollen state” of post-war democracy came to be regarded as ill-adapted to be either agents of the state or entrepreneurial service providers in a marketised civil society.
+(66)

 By the 1990s practitioner-led development was discredited amid the ideological struggle to enforce centralised curricula and external accountability.
 Ann claims these developments mean that ‘those opportunities to use the professionals at their very best was evident, I don’t think it is now’.
-Michael also refers back when considering some of these changes and claims ‘nobody would have dared to have instituted that level of state control’ (in the ‘cauldron’).
+Michael also refers back when considering some of these changes and claims ‘nobody would have dared to have instituted that level of state control’.
 He claims if ‘any power was taken away from local authorities’, colleagues would ‘start talking about Nazis and repression and state control, at that time, respectable education officers’.
-He regrets a perceived lack of political engagement among today’s practitioners: ‘English, it’s sort of limp now; I mean if you look at the politics . . . people wouldn’t march anymore’.
-David makes a similar point and suggests some teachers in the ‘cauldron’ were politically active in a variety of ways –
+He regrets a perceived lack of political engagement among today’s practitioners: ‘English, it’s sort of limp now; I mean if you look at the politics…people wouldn’t march anymore’.
+David suggests some teachers in the ‘cauldron’ were politically active in a variety of ways –

 ‘I was active in the Labour Party…I mean at any given time we were marching about something, protesting about something…there was a lot of consciousness…I think people look back and think “oh you know all the protests, it was about teachers’ pay” you know, but it wasn’t.
 That was part of it but there were lots of other political things going on…a lot of the unions were involved, and we were all fairly active.’

 Later in his career David ‘went into teacher training’ and was ‘just sort of shocked about how little political activity was going on’.
-He trained English teachers and recalls an incident when ‘there was a march about student grants’.
+He recalls an incident when ‘there was a march about student grants’.
 He said to his students ‘well of course I won’t see you next week…you’ve got the march haven’t you?’
 The students were nonplussed, and David laughs ‘they didn’t know what I was talking about…this is a national sort of thing and they hadn’t got a clue’.
 He even highlights changes to college notice boards, claiming that his time as a student saw boards ‘full of…march against this, march against that, protest here, sit in there’.
 When he ‘looked at the boards at the college where I was teaching it was all, you know, has anybody got a flat…all sorts of concerns about everyday stuff’.
 The informants are aware that circumstances in different conjunctures produce different attitudes, discourses and practices.
 But there is a sense that they urge younger colleagues to be more politically engaged, to locate English into wider contexts so as to critique the effects on practice of policy, ideology and discourse.